The Top 5 Best Hamstring Exercises

 4. Glute Ham Raises

-Thanks to T-Nation for this idea and for the images.
+Thanks to T-Nation for this idea and the images.

-To setup: Hold on to something stable while lying on the floor.
+To set up: Hold on to something stable while lying on the floor.
 Extend your legs fully, placing the heel in the hole of a weight plate.
-Start off with lower weight and work up.
+Start with lower weight and work up.

 To plate drag:

-Honorable mentions: sled dragging, truck pulling, truck pushing, tire flips, sprints, one leg back extensions, and reverse hypers.
+Honorable mentions: sled dragging, truck pulling, truck pushing, tire flips, sprints, one-leg back extensions, slider leg curls, TRX leg curls, and reverse hypers.

-To use the exercise list optimally, you will want to choose 1-3 of these exercises to work into each workout.
-For full body workouts, choose only one exercise each day.
-In a 3 day split you would choose one conventional deadlift, one stiff leg or good morning, or one leg curl or glute ham raise for each day of that split.
+To use this list of the best hamstring exercises optimally, you will want to choose 1-3 of these exercises to work into each workout.
+For full-body workouts, choose only one exercise each day.
+In a 3-day split, you would choose one conventional deadlift, one stiff leg or good morning, or one leg curl or glute ham raise for each day of that split.

 Share the Swole!